alb-dev/homecluster/docs/installation/preparing-nodes.md

 ## Prepare Ubuntu/Centos for k8s

 K8s Images are Build with Hashicorps Packer.
-With serveral configs which will prepare both os for automatic patching with kured
+With serveral configs which will prepare both os for automatic patching with kured.

 # TODO - Add Link for Packer Repo